What Is Narrative Journalism?

 What Narrative Journalism Is

-Narrative journalism is a form of journalism unlike straight news stories which offer readers the basic who, what, where, when and why of a story.
-But, narrative news pieces are longer and allow the writer to employ more elements of prose writing.
+Narrative journalism is a form of journalism differing from straight news stories, which offer readers only the basic who, what, where, when and why of a story.
+Narrative news pieces are longer than straight news and allow the writer to employ more elements of prose writing.

 Stories that are considered narrative journalism often appear in magazines and allow a reporter to approach a subject in different ways.
 The famed journalist Tom Wolfe is among those credited with pioneering the use of narrative journalism.